semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 **Histogram chart** helps grouping numeric data for comparison by quantitative indicators.
 It shows the distribution of values.

-Use histogram when you need to display the distribution of data sets by groups (for example, quantitative ranges).
+Use histogram when you need to display the distribution of datasets by groups (for example, quantitative ranges).

 **Important points to keep in mind when presenting data as a histogram:**